 2. Stay Hydrated

 Drinking plenty of water throughout the day will help to thin the mucus in your bronchial tubes, reducing your cough and making it easier to breathe.
 Drink a glass of water about every 2 hours.
+It’s also helpful to add some Manuka honey to a drink to help with the cough.

 3. Use a Humidifier